Croatia at the 1998 FIFA World Cup

 At the 1998 FIFA World Cup Croatia participated in the event for the first time.
 The country went on to finish third.

 Qualifications

 Croatia was drawn in Group A of UEFA's World Cup qualifications along with Bosnia and Herzegovina, Denmark, Greece, and Slovenia.
 Croatia finished second, behind Denmark, and qualified for the World Cup.
 The team had the following results:

 The final standings were the following:

 Players

-Team captain Zvonimir Boban is the only players that appeared in all 10 qualifying matches.
+Team captain Zvonimir Boban is the only player that appeared in all 10 qualifying matches.
 Davor Šuker was top scorer with 5 goals.
 Ardian Kozniku, Petar Krpan, Anthony Šerić and Vladimir Vasilj did not appear in any of the qualifying matches but made the final World Cup squad.